-Alternately, in the editor window select the tracks, and then right-click in the "Group Bar" on the left side, and choose "Assign selected channels to VCA->"
+Alternately, in the Editor window select the tracks, and then right-click in the black area to the left of the track boxes, and choose "Assign Selection to VCA..."

 VCA Strip Operation:

 The "Spill" button, when activated, will hide all channels that are NOT attached to the VCA Master.
 If you have a group of channels assigned to a VCA master, this is a very quick way to display those channels in the main mixer area.
 Only one "Spill" (either VCA or Mixbus) can be active at one time.